andreasonny83/RhythmicExcellence/content/plugins/foogallery/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Foo Gallery is the most intuitive and extensible gallery management tool ever created for WordPress.
+FooGallery is the best image gallery plugin for WordPress.
+Why?
+Stunning gallery layouts, responsive, retina-ready, lightning fast, easy to use.

 ## Description ##

-Foo Gallery allows for better image and video gallery management within WordPress.
-Built to be simple for users and highly flexible for developers.
+FooGallery is the best image gallery plugin for WordPress.
+Why?
+Stunning gallery layouts, responsive, retina-ready, lightning fast, easy to use.
+Built to be highly configurable and extensible for developers or freelancers.

 [View the Foo Gallery Homepage & DEMO](http://foo.gallery/)

+**Retina Support**

+Foo Gallery now comes with built-in support for higher quality thumbnails on retina-enabled displays.
+No more blurry thumbnails, just crisp thumbnails that look amazing on all devices.

 **Video Support**